Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(err?.code ?? names);

-});CNAMEs matter because the visible hostname in configuration may be an alias.
-The address records may live on the target name.
-Debugging only the first name can miss the actual owner of the address answer.
+});CNAMEs show up often in production because the hostname in your config may be an alias.
+The address records may actually live on the target name.
+If you debug only the visible name, you can miss the owner of the address answer.

-CNAMEs also affect ownership boundaries.
+CNAMEs also change rollout timing.
 A team may own api.company.test, while a platform provider owns the target name and its address records.
-A DNS check against the visible name may show a short TTL on the CNAME and a different TTL on the target address records.
+The CNAME can have one TTL, and the target address records can have another.
 Resolvers cache each record according to its own TTL.
-Change timing follows the slowest relevant cached piece along the path being observed.
+A change becomes visible only when the relevant cached parts have expired along the path you are observing.

 MX records define mail exchangers for a domain.
-Node backend services touch them when validating mail routing or building mail infrastructure checks.
+Node backend services usually touch them when validating mail routing or building mail checks -

 dns.resolveMx('example.com', (err, records) => {